slsa-framework/slsa/spec/predicates/provenance.md

 <a id="metadata.completeness.arguments"></a>
 `metadata.completeness.arguments` _boolean, optional_

-> If true, `recipe.arguments` is claimed to be complete, meaning that all
+> If true, the `builder` claims that `recipe.arguments` is complete, meaning
-> external inputs are propertly captured in `recipe`.
+> that all external inputs are propertly captured in `recipe`.

 <a id="metadata.completeness.environment"></a>
 `metadata.completeness.environment` _boolean, optional_

-> If true, `recipe.environment` is claimed to be complete.
+> If true, the `builder` claims that `recipe.environment` is claimed to be
+> complete.

 <a id="metadata.completeness.materials"></a>
 `metadata.completeness.materials` _boolean, optional_

-> If true, `materials` is claimed to be complete, usually through some controls
+> If true, the `builder` claims that `materials` is complete, usually through
-> to prevent network access.
+> some controls to prevent network access.
 Sometimes called "hermetic".

 <a id="metadata.reproducible"></a>
 `metadata.reproducible` _boolean, optional_

-> If true, running `recipe` on `materials` is expected to produce bit-for-bit
+> If true, the `builder` claims that running `recipe` on `materials` will
-> identical output.
+> produce bit-for-bit identical output.

 <a id="materials"></a>
 `materials` _array of objects, optional_